Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_2.md

 ### Duet 2 Maestro

-* The expansion header is used to connect other hardware directly; hobby servo, endstops, general purpose input/output, sensors and triggers.
+* The expansion header is used to connect other hardware directly; hobby servo, general purpose input/output, sensors and triggers.
 See [User manual: Connecting hardware](/User_manual/Connecting_hardware) for details.

 # 18. Temperature Daughterboard